-Our Family Activity Days and Messy Museum Days will continue to take place on our social media platforms throughout the summer holidays and will be available to download from our Life Long Learning page.
+Our Family Activity Days and Messy Museum Days will take place on our social media platforms throughout the school holidays and are available to download from our Life Long Learning page.
 Our Talking History programme will also be taking place online, please visit the What's On page for more information.

 The Wharf, Newbury, West Berkshire, RG14 5AS.
 T: 01635 519562 E: email@example.com